ArazSaieArasi3/CM4DI/README.md

 - `«value object»` for abstract value-like constructs used in the engineering view
 - `«trace»` for lightweight external semantic alignment

-The OWL artifact in this repository should be understood as a lightweight operationalization of the model.
-It does not attempt to fully collapse all OntoUML/UFO semantics into OWL, but rather provides a publishable and reusable ontology artifact aligned with the current conceptual specification.
+The OWL artifact associated with this repository should be understood as a lightweight operationalization of the conceptual model.
+It does not attempt to fully reduce all OntoUML/UFO distinctions into OWL, but rather provides a publishable and reusable ontology artifact aligned with the current conceptual specification.

 ## Repository Contents